yanqiw/online-development-runtime-practices/README.md

 #Development
 ##Edit code and commit to online runtime
 I can open a IDE, such as sublime text to edit my code.
-After edited, I commit the code to local git and push to remote.
+After edited, I commit the code to local git and push to remote, and check the result on cloud development runtime.

 ###Auto push to remote after commit
-I create a git hook to push the code to remote after commit.
+As every changes need to be push to remote git repository, I create a git hook to push the code to remote after commit in my local git.

 In your project folder:
 ```shell